King of Hearts (1966 film): Plot

 The barber, his supposed contact, does not recognize the password phrase "the whiting likes frying" and is unhelpful to Plumpick’s mission.
 "General Geranium" cannot direct him to the magazine.
 One of his pigeons is shot down by the Germans, who mistakenly interpret its message to mean the magazine has been dismantled.
-Finding the asylum empty, he finally realizes who is occupying the town.
+Finding the asylum empty, he realizes who is occupying the town.
 The lunatics crown Plumpick the "King of Hearts" with surreal pageantry as he frantically tries to find the bomb.
 The madame introduces him to the young innocent Poppy, a neophyte eager to help forget the war around them.
 Plumpick warns of the impending explosion at midnight, but everyone shrugs it off, living for the day.
 As "king," he decides to lead them all out of the town to safety.
 The inmates follow him to the edge of town but refuse to go further into the dangerous unknown world.
 As midnight approaches, he almost gives up.

 At three minutes to midnight Plumpick is watching the clocktower with Poppy, anticipating the end.
 Poppy comments that the knight will come out at midnight.
 Suddenly Plumpick understands and climbs the clocktower to stop the mechanical knight from striking the bell.
 As he struggles to dislodge the bell, the knight approaches, strikes Plumpkin’s head instead of the bell, and then retreats.
 The town is saved.

-As morning breaks, the Germans march toward town as the British colonel orders his men to line up—including Plumpick.
+As morning breaks, the Germans march toward town as the British colonel orders his men to line up, including Plumpick.
 Plumpick joins the formation, but Poppy and the women pull him out of the formation as it marches away.
 Despite his protests, they take their "king," bound and gagged, to a balcony overlooking the square to watch as the British and German troops confront and shoot each other dead.
 Plumpick is the only soldier left alive.
 A lookout announces that thousands of "liberators" are converging from all sides.
 Not wanting to meet the "outsiders," the inmates decide to leave and return to the insane asylum.

 Plumpick and his surviving pigeon receive medals for their mission.
 While being transported with the troops past the asylum, Plumpick jumps off the truck, discards his rifle and uniform, and presents himself at the gate of the asylum, stark naked holding only the cage with his favorite pigeon.
 The inmates joyously welcome their "King of Hearts," and they all agree that he will never again leave them.

-The film posits the question, Who is crazier, the asylum inmates or the battlefield soldiers?